CBI-PITT/stack_to_multiscale_ngff/README.md

 Verify write:

-An option to verify that each chunk written to disk is correct be chosen.
+An option to verify that each chunk written to disk is correct can be chosen.
 This will double the I/O during conversion and can significantly slow down the process.
 Any writes identified to be incorrect are automatically retried.

 ```bash
 --verify_zarr_write